 This course familiarizes students with the front office department of the hotel.
-Emphasis is placed on: guestroom availability, reservation processing, guest registration, night audit and check-out procedures through a computerized property management system.
+Emphasis is placed on: guestroom availability, reservation processing, guest registration, night audit and check-out procedures through a computer-ized property management system.
 The student will focus on all aspects of the unique relationship between the front office and other departments in the hotel.
-Prerequisite: FSM1001 or HOSP1001 or REC1010 or TRVI 1001.
+Prerequisite: FSM1001 or FSM3001 or HOSP1001 or REC1010 or TRVL1001 Ouarter Credit Hours 4.5